Tacoma Community College

 - Prepare and teach HIM/T courses including Healthcare Privacy, Confidentiality and Security, Data Governance, Revenue Cycle Management, System Analysis and Design, Data Quality Management and Performance Improvement, Healthcare Compliance, Human Resource Management and Leadership, Organizational Management in Healthcare, and Professional Practice Experience

 - Meet accreditation standards for areas of instructional responsibility and participate in and support overall college and program accreditation processes.

-- Participate in maintaining and developing the Health Information Technology on-line student resources, including working with AHIMA’s Virtual Lab and EHR Go in accordance with program standards and to support coursework.
+- Participate in maintaining and developing Health Information Management on-line student resources that support coursework in accordance with program standards.

-- Advise students in their educational plan, per TCC developmental advising practices.
+- Advise students in their educational plan and career goals per TCC and departmental advising practices.

 - Serve on program advisory, faculty and college committees.